xuankimtran/docs-1/pages/katalon-studio/docs/product-availability-matrix.md

 </table>
 <p>(*) <em> Limitation: Elements inside embedded web views cannot be captured automatically by Record&amp;Spy utilities. </em><a href="#top"> Back to top </a></p>

-> Leave a comment below to propose any technologies you need Katalon Studio to support.